orestropi/P1-Networking/README.md

 Then Initilize as many clients as you want In any of these ways(in project directory):
 1) ./client IPaddress QRCodeFileName [port number]
 2) ./client IPaddress QRCodeFileName

+Here is an example of multiple clients recieving a QR code->